ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-example-overlays.md

 ## Single-site - multitenant
 {: #v2t-example-overlays-single-site-mt}

 Single-site - multitenant pattern provides a simple highly scalable pattern if you need multiple tenants.
 For example, different business units that require route table isolation or have conflicting IP address spaces.
-This deployment pattern uses the base topology that is provided by {{site.data.keyword.cloud_notm}} vCenter Server automation.
+This deployment pattern uses the base topology that is provided by {{site.data.keyword.cloud_notm}} {{site.data.keyword.vcf-auto}} automation.
 This includes single Tier-0 and Tier-1 gateways and a few NSX-T overlay segments as a starting point.
 If you have multiple tenants, you can divide them by using multiple Tier-1 gateways and by controlling routing advertisements and use network address translation (NAT).

 This option is suitable for customers with workloads that run on a multiple data center, single tenant, and have some overlapping IP addresses inside their own workloads.

-Overlapping IP addresses refers to overlay segments between customer environments that run on the vCenter Server instance.
+Overlapping IP addresses refers to overlay segments between customer environments that run on the {{site.data.keyword.vcf-auto}} instance.
 {: note}

 The following diagram shows an example of a multitenant deployment by using the standard topology.
 Also, you can see how to expand that for a simple multitenant pattern.
 You can deploy multiple Tier-1 gateways manually through NSX-T and add each tenant segment to their own Tier-1 gateway.

 ![Single-site – multitenant example topology](../../images/v2t-diagrams-1-zone-t1-mt.svg "Single-site – multitenant example topology for NSX-T deployment."){: caption="Figure 3.
 Single-site – multitenant example topology" caption-side="bottom"}

-1. The vCenter Server automation deploys an example single-site topology, which follows the principles that presented in this model.
+1. The {{site.data.keyword.vcf-auto}} automation deploys an example single-site topology, which follows the principles that presented in this model.
 The deployment includes a single vCenter and three NSX-T Managers that are deployed on the cluster on the initial {{site.data.keyword.cloud_notm}} data center location.
-2. The vCenter Server automation deploys two edge cluster transport nodes and a single edge cluster for your Tier-0 and Tier-1 gateways.
+2. The {{site.data.keyword.vcf-auto}} automation deploys two edge cluster transport nodes and a single edge cluster for your Tier-0 and Tier-1 gateways.
 3. The Tier-0 gateway provides north-south routing capabilities and access to {{site.data.keyword.cloud_notm}} private network is provided though its uplinks.
 4. Access to private network is provided though private uplinks, which are attached to a portable subnet on a private primary VLAN on the {{site.data.keyword.cloud_notm}} private network.
 The routing to {{site.data.keyword.cloud_notm}} services uses these uplinks.
 IP addresses for the uplinks are provisioned by automating the 10/8 address space that is managed by the {{site.data.keyword.cloud_notm}}.
 5. If you provision your instance with public interfaces, access to public network is provided though public uplinks.
 They are attached to a portable subnet on a public VLAN on the {{site.data.keyword.cloud_notm}} public network.
 The routing to internet uses these uplinks and public IP addresses to the uplinks are provisioned by the automation.